-As a National Cancer Institute (NCI)–designated cancer center, we establish and develop research programs that seek to foster a greater understanding of the origins of cancer.
-We are dedicated to furthering scientific progress and meeting the clinical needs of our patients.
+As a National Cancer Institute (NCI)–designated Comprehensive Cancer Center, we are recognized for our basic laboratory, translational, and clinical research.
+We establish and develop research programs that seek to foster a greater understanding of the origins of cancer, its diagnosis and treatment.
+By educating the next generation of cancer researchers and clinicians, we are dedicated to furthering scientific progress and meeting the clinical needs of our patients.

 Our basic and clinical research investigators, practicing physicians, and other healthcare providers work together to find novel solutions that improve quality of life for our patients.
 Our laboratories share expertise to seamlessly support and facilitate research across specialties.

 Funded by the NCI or by NCI-approved peer-reviewed agencies or organizations, our researchers conduct cancer-focused basic laboratory investigations and correlative studies that link laboratory evaluation of tumors with clinical outcomes.
 We develop therapeutic protocols based on insights from the laboratory and perform population-based studies to determine risk and assess approaches to cancer prevention.
 We also conduct studies dedicated to understanding barriers to effective cancer care.